Ammarillo/map2vmf/README.md

 - **Material Replacement**: Automatically replaces `__TB_empty` materials with a user-defined texture
 - **Detailed Statistics**: Shows conversion statistics including brush count, face count, and material replacements
 - **Cross-Platform**: Works on Windows, macOS, and Linux
+- **Standalone Executable**: Can be built into a self-contained executable that doesn't require Python installation

 ## Requirements